Lukyhet/Project_Four/README.md

 ### Content and Code

-- The most important inspiration and guidance came from the Python Django 7 Hour Course by Traversy Media available in YouTube in which the knowledgeable tutor goes through the basics of django while building a full stack social network for developers website.
-All the features mentioned in that course are not implemented in Beautypal.
+- The most important inspiration and guidance came from the Python Django Course by Traversy Media (available in YouTube) The theme used by the Traversy Media Course in YouTube is used in this website as well as it is a feature compatible with django.
+All the elements were free to use.

 - [Traversy Media course in YouTube](https://www.youtube.com/watch?v=PtQiiknWUcI     "Link to video course in Youtube").